Last Updated: May 4th, 2022 at 4:16 pm

 If you are in need of a theft lawyer for felony grand theft charges in Florida, contact defense attorney Matt Shafran.
 Do not hesitate to begin building a case in your favor.

 The penalties for felony grand theft in Florida are not just legal, but they can affect your social and personal life as well.
 Being a convicted felon will permanently tarnish your reputation.
 Employers, landlords, and even your friends and family may view you in a negative light.
 You may have difficulty finding a job or a place to live as the charge will appear on background checks.
 Furthermore, you will lose your right to vote for a period of time and you will not be able to own a firearm.

 Additionally, a judge may sentence you to up to thirty years in prison.
 This means you will miss out on your children’s lives, miss important family events, and more.
 You will also have to pay thousands of dollars in fines, as well as restitution to the victim of the crime.

 Do not risk losing all these years of your life because of one mistake.
 When looking at how much jail time for grand theft you may get, it’s clear that you need a lawyer who will fight tirelessly for you.

 Does Prior Criminal History Matter?

 If you have a prior criminal record you may be wondering whether it will affect how much jail time for grand theft a judge will sentence you to.
 The answer is that yes, it most likely will.
-As state law dictates the crime is punishable by up to thirty years in prison, that also means a judge may sentence you to less than that.
-Sentencing is at the judge's discretion.
+As state law dictates the crime is punishable by up to thirty years in prison, which also means a judge may sentence you to less than that.
+Sentencing is at the judge’s discretion.

 When determining your sentence, a judge and/or prosecutor will look at your prior criminal history to decide the probability that you will commit more crimes in the future.
 They also consider whether the penalties of your prior convictions have deterred you from continuing to participate in illegal activity.